Tools/Calculators

 What happens to Bitcoin miners after the halving?

 After each halving, miners receive half as many Bitcoin per block.
-This can make less efficient operations unprofitable, leading some miners to shut down.
+This can make less efficient operations unprofitable.
 However, if Bitcoin's price increases to compensate, mining remains viable.
 Miners also earn transaction fees, which become increasingly important as block rewards decrease.

 Will Bitcoin price go up after the halving?